Why is puppy training & socialisation so important

 Puppy training and socialisation is now considered the single most important step you can take in that preparation.
 These should be started from the age of 13 weeks, but no later than 20 weeks.
 You should only attend after your puppy has received all its vaccinations.

 What happens at puppy classes?

 The other main objective of puppy training is to educate owners of basic training techniques and dog behaviour understanding.
-Teach them to better understand their dog and gain better control over them.
+It helps teach them to better understand their dog and gain better control over them.

-- Puppies should all be in a the aged range of 13-20 weeks at the start of the course.
+- Puppies should all be in the age range of 13-20 weeks at the start of the course.

 - The school environment should be clean and hygienic, preferably indoors.